 Biosafety Training Institute (BTI)

 The CHASTE Project ended in April 2011, but spawned a number of sustainable legacies.
-One such legacy is the institution of the University of Edinburgh’s Biosafety Training Institute (BTI), which was born out of the NBTC, and has subsequently been managed by the University of Edinburgh, under the leadership of Alastair Reid, Director of Health and Safety.
+One such legacy is the institution of the University of Edinburgh’s Biosafety Training Institute (BTI), which was born out of the NBTC, and has subsequently has been managed by the University of Edinburgh, under the leadership of Alastair Reid, Director of Health and Safety.
 On Alastair’s retirement in summer 2018, Lawrence Dickson took over as Institute Director.

 Tutoring input for the BTI is supplied by colleagues from the Biosafety and Training Units of the corporate Health and Safety Department of the University of Edinburgh, who have considerable experience in both general and specialist biosafety.
 Expert external input is added, as and when required.

 - Provide a professional and cost effective training service to enhance and complement reputation, experience and competence in regard to biological safety in Universities, and other institutions.